 You can add the code above to any place in your JS file that suits you.
-Please don't add it to the container we've given you.
+However, please don't add it to the container we've given you.

-With this option, MAU calculation is based on user ids you've set.
+The MAU calculation is based on the user IDs you've set with this option.

 The storage is independent of the browser's local storage, so clearing cookies or application data won't affect UserGuiding history.

-You can ensure your user sees guides only once, even on different browsers or devices with this option.
+With this option, you can ensure your user sees Guides only once, even on different browsers or devices.